mruiter/com.neo/README.md

-# SZ Neo Coolcam device support App for Homey @ Athom.com
+# SZ Neo Coolcam Z-Wave device APP for Homey
-Makes Homey work with all Coolcam Neo Z-Wave products

 Donations will be used for charity.
 Every 25 euros collected will be send to a different charity organization every time.
 I make this app for fun and don’t tend to make profit for my own.
 If you like the work.
 Please think of the people who you could please a bit by donating.